CyberT33N/puppeteer-cheat-sheet/README.md

   /* You can use the executablePath like above to use specific browser binary or you can use the product value to choose chrome/firefox.

-  For default this should be enough.
+  On linux terminals you should be able to use:
+  - PUPPETEER_PRODUCT=firefox npm install puppeteer

+  After this run:
+  npm install puppeteer

   If not you must set PUPPETEER_PRODUCT as environment variable by using: npm config set PUPPETEER_PRODUCT firefox npm i puppeteer